Lorraine Williams: In control of TSR

-Williams was a financial planner who saw the potential for transforming the company into a highly profitable one.
-However, she supposedly disdained gaming, viewing herself as superior to gamers.
+Williams worked as a financial planner and she saw the potential to make the company highly profitable.
+While Williams sought to improve TSR's financial stability, Gary Gygax claimed she viewed gamers with contempt and considered herself socially above them.
 Former TSR employee Mike Breault has stated that he does not recall a rumored ban by Williams on playing games in the company during his time in TSR, but does go on to say that the vast majority of the products were not playtested.

 Upon leaving TSR, Gygax had founded New Infinities Productions, Inc., and subsequently developed a new fantasy role-playing game, spanning multiple genres, called Dangerous Journeys.
-When the product was released by Game Designers' Workshop, Williams immediately sued, claiming that the game infringed TSR's intellectual property.
+When the product was released by Game Designers' Workshop, Williams immediately sued, claiming that the game infringed upon intellectual property that TSR owned.
 The suit was eventually settled out of court, with TSR buying the complete rights to the Dangerous Journeys system from New Infinities and then permanently shelving the entire project.
 With no product to sell, Gygax's new company was driven out of business.

-Under Williams's direction, TSR initially maintained its leadership position in role-playing games, and solidified its expansion into other fields, such as magazines, paperback fiction, and comic books.
-Through her family, Williams personally held the rights to the Buck Rogers license and encouraged TSR to produce Buck Rogers games and novels.
+Under Williams's direction, TSR initially maintained its leadership position in role-playing games, and expanded further into additional fields, including magazines, as well as paperback fiction, and even comic books.
+Williams held the rights personally to Buck Rogers through her family, and she encouraged TSR to publish games and novels based on the Buck Rogers license.
 In 1988 she edited Buck Rogers: The First 60 Years in the 25th Century.
-TSR also published a Buck Rogers board game, a Buck Rogers XXVC role-playing game based on the AD&D 2nd Edition rules, over a dozen supplements for the role-playing game, comic books (1990–1991), a line of 11 novels and graphic novels (1989–1993), and two computer games produced by SSI (1990–1992).
-As Williams' family owned Buck Rogers, TSR paid them royalties on the character.
+TSR also published a Buck Rogers board game, a Buck Rogers XXVC role-playing game based on the rules for AD&D 2nd Edition, over a dozen supplements for the role-playing game, comic books (1990–1991), a line of 11 novels and graphic novels (1989–1993), and two computer games produced by SSI (1990–1992).
+The family of Lorraine Williams owned Buck Rogers, so TSR paid royalties to the family for their use of the character.